Alvin Tan (blogger): Criticism

 During Tan and Lee's trial, Malaysian prime minister Najib Razak said that "The insolent and impudent act by the young couple who insulted Islam showed that freedom of expression and irresponsible opinion can jeopardise the community".

 Tan has a following of 85,000 on Facebook as of November 2015, including some Muslims.
 However, he has also been criticised for bringing bad publicity to other members of the nation's ethnic Chinese community.
 During his trial, Malaysia's Attorney General Abdul Gani Patail said that Tan's Ramadan photograph was likely to be the motive to a religiously aggravated assault on a Chinese man.

-US citizenship
+Personal life

-On 25th March 2025, Tan announced on Facebook that he had obtained US citizenship.
+In 2025, Tan obtained American citizenship and renounced his Malaysian citizenship, as Malaysia does not recognize dual nationality.